-Sometimes it is who you know, but it may be where you live that determines whether you live or die.
+Sometimes it is who you know, but it also may be where you live, that determines whether you live or die.
 Despite huge advances in the treatment of cardiac arrest, survival to discharge from the hospital ranges from 8.1% in Seattle, WA to just 1.1% in Alabama and everything in between.
-In a recent book, Erasing Death, Samuel Parnia, MD survival rates as high as 75% have been documented in a New York hospital when this particular physician is on duty.
-Could it be luck?
-Could it be that the treatment protocols for emergency medical services are different in every state?
-Could it be that each and every physician can treat cardiac arrest according to his/her beliefs instead of a standardized protocol?
+In a recent book, Erasing Death, Samuel Parnia, MD Samuel Parnia, MD survival rates as high as 75% have been documented in a New York hospital when this particular physician is on duty.
+Could it be dumb luck or could it be that the treatment protocols for emergency medical services are different in every state?
+And could it be that each and every physician can treat cardiac arrest according to his/her beliefs instead of a standardized protocol??

-An example is the use of an ECMO which is widely used in Southeast Asia (especially South Korea and Japan) which has increased resuscitation rates to 70-90 percent vs 20-50 in best case scenario in the United States.
+An example is a use of an ECMO which is widely used in Southeast Asia (especially South Korea and Japan) which has increased resuscitation rates to 70-90 percent vs 20-50 percent, in best case scenario in the United States.
 Although the machine is widely available in the United States there is no standardized protocol for its use.
-Could it be expense, or simply preference of practice?
+Could it be expensive, or simply preference of practice?
 There is no standard not only from State to State but from hospital to hospital and physician to physician.
-Despite mounds of science, each and every physician has the right to ignore it, allow it to change his/her practice, adopt some but not all, or anything in between.
+Despite mounds of science and research, each and every physician has the right to ignore it, allow it to change his/her practice, adopt some but not all, or anything in between.

 The first case in Erasing Death documents the case of a taxi driver who was resuscitated and discharged home neuro-intact after over 40 minutes of resuscitation.
 A few things lined up in his favor.
 The right physician was on duty (most would have stopped at the AHA recommended 30 minutes), he ended up at a hospital that utilizes automated compression devices (able to better maintain coronary perfusion pressure), and a hospital that aggressively utilizes hypothermia to maintain neurological function.
-If any one these had not been in place statistics show that this patient would have died.
-Yet few hospitals have all, many have some, and still many more have none of the above.
-And there are no requirements that they do.
+If any one of these had not been in place, statistics show that this patient would have died.
+Yet few hospitals have all, many have some, and still, many more have none of the above.
+And there are no requirements that they do have this technology available.

 Understand the problem?